thomascpowell/dotfiles/README.md

 Configurations for macOS and Linux.
-Mostly terminal stuff.